viet34tqc/notebook/technical-terms.md

 Let's take `Promise.all()` as example.

 Promises starts at the same time but JavaScript uses a single-threaded event loop — so only one task is pushed to the call stack others may be waiting (e.g., I/O).

+In React, concurrent can partiallly render a tree without committing the result and does not block the main thread.
+We can use `useDeferredValue` to defer updating the value ultil all high-priority work has finished.
+Or we can put all the expensive rendering part inside a `startTransition`

 ## Prefetch and preload